 My rating: 5 of 5 stars

 Such a good story.
 I’d recommend it to anyone.
-I followed along via audiobook which I’d highly recommend as well.
+I followed along via audiobook, narrated by Jeff Woodman, which I’d highly recommend as well.

 The author, Daniel Keyes, was a master at writing to the progression of the story and character development in this book.
 Beginning with inner and external dialogue that spoke to the nuances of language development from concrete to abstract thinking and to the vocabulary itself.
 From developmental delays and emotional immaturity to the acquisition and subsequent regression, the thought patterns and use of words were very well thought out.